riffnshred/nhl-led-scoreboard/README.md

 a red bar at the bottom of the screen.
 Once the connection is back, the red bar will disappear.

 ## Time and data accuracy
-For this version, the scoreboard refresh the data at a faster rate (15 seconds by default, don't go faster then 10).
+For this version, the scoreboard refreshes the data at a faster rate (15 seconds by default, don't go faster than 10).
 This does not change the fact that the data from the API is refreshed every minute.
-The faster refresh rate allow to catch the new data from the API faster.
+The faster refresh rate allows catching the new data from the API faster.

 Syncing the scoreboard with a TV Broadcast is, to my knowledge, impossible.
 The delay between the actual game and the TV broadcast is different depending on where you are in relation to the game's location.
-This also mean that you will definitely see the goal animation before it happens on TV.
+This also means that you will see the goal animation before it happens on TV.
 I'm working on this issue and looking to find a solution to implement a delay.

 ## Installation
 ### Hardware Assembly
 **IMPORTANT NOTE**: Even tho there are other ways to run an rgb led matrix, I only support for the Adafruit HAT and Adafruit Bonnet.
-If you create an issue because you are having trouble running your setup, I will automaticly close it and tell you to buy the appropriate parts.
+If you create an issue because you are having trouble running your setup, I will close it and tell you to buy the appropriate parts.

 While writing this README page, I realized that the mlb-led-scoreboard guys made a great wiki page to cover the hardware part of the project.